-You must check your '@uni.strath' email account on a regular basis to ensure that you do not miss announcements or updates.
-Emails should also be cleared regularly as communications cannot be received when your account has reached capacity.
+You must check your '@uni.strath' email account on a regular basis, to ensure that you do not miss announcements or updates.
+Email accounts must always be used to send communications and should also be cleared regularly, as notifications cannot be received when an account has reached capacity.

-Failure to read emails could impact on your studies if you miss an important message (online forums are not the sole means used by the University for issuing communication).
+Failure to read emails could impact on your studies if you miss an important message (online forums are not the sole means used by the University for issuing communications).